Add maps

 • Undo—The Undo button only works in the current editing session.
 After the map has been placed in the story, you cannot undo actions from that session.

 • Redo—The Redo button only works in the current editing session.
-After the map has been placed in the story, you cannot redo any actions from that session.
+After the map has been placed in the story, you cannot redo actions from that session.

 • Points